AI3LabsX/AI3LabsX/README.md

 - **BREG for iLuminary.AI:** Advanced AI assistant chatbot.
 - **FreeName Support Community Bot:** Community support bot with data scraping functionalities.
 - **DeFinity AI Assistant:** Market assistant with API integrations and advanced retrieval capabilities.
+- **AI New agregator** Solution we have to automatically monitor RRS feeds, filter based on keywords and AI relevance.
+Bullet points and send in Tg group
+- **Ultimate X.com Scrapper** Create no API scrapper for X.com
+- **Collectxr Comminity moderator** AI Degen bot for the Collectxr Community

 ## Reach Out